nkcr/parallella-computing/simple-epiphany/game-of-life/README.md

 Each core acts as an autonomous cell in Conway's game of life.
 The program doesn't show every changes since each core are autonomous.
 It simply repeatedly prints the state a fixed number of time.
+Borders are considered as permanently living cells.

 to run :
 ```